-If you have settled into German life, you may looking to buy a car in Germany.
+If you have settled into German life, you may look to buy a car in Germany.
 Our guide sets out a road map to car ownership in Germany.

 Let’s face it, buying a car in anywhere in the world can be a nightmare.
 You could find that after driving around the corner that those smooth-changing gears were the result of a banana stuffed in the gearbox or after just three short years on the road the car’s value had plummeted.

 The trauma appears doubly worse in a foreign country.
 The whole business seems a complete mystery with a new set of rules and terms to go with it.
 To help you get to grips with this, here’s our guide on how to buy a car in Germany.

 The easiest way to buy a car is simply to decide what type of car you want and head off to the closest showroom.

 The grim times that have hit the global car business means that the most new car dealerships in Germany will be falling over themselves even more than normal to sell you a car.

 Deals aplenty European interest rates are already are a very low level.
 But in a bid to move merchandise, many car dealers go all the way and offer in-house financing at zero interest rates.

 If you have a car to trade in, many dealers are also offering a price which is above the trade-in value as set out in the Schwacke Liste.
 This sets out the value of second-hand cars in Germany.

 The Schwacke Liste is easily accessible: leading car magazines publish it, car dealers often offer it and it is normally available from motorcar clubs.
 Besides, you can find it on the internet.
 There are two major web sites that offer used cars in Germany – both authorized car dealers and private owners offer their used cars in these sites: www.mobile.de and www.autoscout24.de.
 They also allow searches in your neighborhood and give you an overview of the current market prices.